vharsh97/blaze_app/README.md

 # Blaze - A Flutter app to detect fire and smoke.
 <p>This project was completed by <a href="https://www.linkedin.com/">Harshvardhan raj</a> and <a href="https://reshamas.github.io">Amit kuamr jha</a>.
 This article details how to create a web and mobile app for custom object detection.</p>

+# Problem Statement:-
+To build an Android application that can detect fire and smoke in an image.
+The image can be either taken from gallery or capture a new image using camera.
+Colored bounding box has to be drawn on the image once the fire or smoke is detected as shown in below image.

 ## Machine Learning powered Android Application
 This application can detect objects in any of the three ways:
   * Image choosen from Gallery